UTEP-CS-1/website/staging_labs/9/spec.md

 ## Exercises

-Consider the example 2D array:
+Consider the example 2D array (This is given to you in the starter code):

 {
     {15, 83, 52, 36, 44},